hantsy/helidon-sandbox/GS-MP.md

 # Building an application with Helidon MP

-In the last post, we have discussed [building an application with Helidon SE](./GS-SE).
+In the last post, we have discussed [building an application with Helidon SE](https://medium.com/@hantsy/a-quick-glance-at-helidon-project-ca8bee8ad34b).
 In this post, we will use implements the same RESTful APIs, but use **Helidon MP** feature instead.

 ## Kick start a Helidon application

-Like the former steps, we can use the official Helidon archetypes to generate a Helidon application skeleton in seconds.
+Follow the steps of official doc, generate an application skeleton from Helidon archetypes in seconds.

 ### Generate project skeleton

-Open your terminal, run the following command to generate a project from Helidon MP archetype.
+Open your terminal, run the following command to generate our sample project from Helidon MP archetype.

 ```bash
 mvn archetype:generate -DinteractiveMode=false \